Bengal eateries allowed to open for 3 hrs with vaccinated employees: Mamata | Politics

 Bengal eateries allowed to open for 3 hrs with vaccinated employees: Mamata

-With the Covid-19 situation improving in West Bengal, the state government on Thursday decided to allow restaurants to open for three hours in the evening, provided people working there are vaccinated, Chief Minister Mamata Banerjee said.The government is also thinking of allowing shopping malls to open with 25 per cent workforce after the ongoing Covid related restrictions come to an end on June 15, she said at a meeting with representatives of various chambers of commerce at the state secretariat.Covid-19 contagion is declining in West Bengal following the imposition of restrictions.
+With the Covid-19 situation improving in West Bengal, the state government on Thursday decided to allow restaurants to open for three hours in the evening, provided people working there are vaccinated, Chief Minister Mamata Banerjee said.The eateries can be opened after the ongoing Covid- related restrictions come to an end on June 15, she said.The government is also thinking of allowing shopping malls to operate with 25 per cent workforce after June 15, she said at a meeting with representatives of various chambers of commerce at the state secretariat.Covid-19 contagion is declining in West Bengal following the imposition of restrictions.

 - Country: